cesaregarza/SplatNet3_Scraper/README.md

 The `query` module provides the `QueryHandler` class, which is used to make queries to the SplatNet 3 API.
 The `QueryHandler` class can be instantiated in one of a few ways: by providing a session token, by providing the path to a configuration file, or by loading environment variables.

+### Using the `auth` module

+:warning: **Warning: The `auth` module is intended for advanced users only.
+Most users should use the `scraper` or `query` modules for a simpler and more convenient experience.**

+The `auth` module provides a low-level API that allows for more fine-grained control over the scraping process.
+It greatly simplifies the process of authentication and is designed for advanced developers who need full control over the authentication process.

+To use the `auth` module, you will need to import the necessary components and handle the authentication flow manually.
+Please refer to the [documentation](https://splatnet3-scraper.readthedocs.io/en/latest/index.html) for detailed instructions and examples on how to use the `auth` module.

 #### Instantiating the `QueryHandler` class by providing a session token

 ```python